douglasgscofield/add-to-Qiime-DB/README.md

 ~~~~

 As far as I have been able to tell, the indices are still correct at this point despite this error.

+If you are keeping the database or indices in directories other than `ncbi/` and `ncbi-indices/` and thus will be using the `--db-directory` and/or `--db-index-directory` options to the following script, then directory names will need to be modified when performing the steps above.

 Assemble taxonomic hierarchies for GenBank hits